Dr. Rajkumar: Death and memorial

 On 12 April 2006, Rajkumar returned to his Sadashivanagar residence after his regular 20-minute walk and had a general medical check-up by 11:30 a.m.
 (IST).
 At 1:50 pm (IST), as he sat on a sofa, he asked a member of his family to slow the fan down and immediately collapsed.
 His personal physician Ramana Rao was called for, who rushed within three minutes, and performed external cardiac massage and mouth-to-mouth resuscitation.
 Rajkumar was then taken to MS Ramaiah Memorial Hospital and was administered intracardiac injections.
 Efforts to revive him failed and he was pronounced dead at 2:05 pm (IST).
 His death occurred 12 days before his 77th birthday.
 His eyes were donated to two visually impaired persons the same day.

 Rajkumar's death triggered an outpouring of grief.
 There was major shutdown in the city of Bengaluru.
 An unofficial bandh (closure of all shops and other establishments) was observed.
 Several people attempted suicide after hearing the news; most of them were rescued.
 The funeral cortège the next day started from Sree Kanteerava Stadium to Kanteerava Studios a few minutes before 12:30 pm (IST), a distance of 14 km.
 Around two million people followed his remains.
 However, the entire procession was marked with violence with mourners attacking public property, and police, who resorted to lathi-charge and tear gas.
 Passing through Krishna Raja Circle, Palace Road, T. Chowdiah Road, Sadashivanagar, Yeswanthpur and Goraguntepalya localities, the cortège reached the Studios at 4:45 pm (IST).
-His body was buried with State honors at 5:45 p.m (IST) at the premises of the studios.
+His body was buried with State honours at 5:45 p.m (IST) at the premises of the studios.
 The last rites were performed by his eldest son Shiva, guided by priests from the city's ISKCON and the Gayathri Temples.